-Stanton now has its own Community Wood at "Sid's Piece"!
+Stanton has its own Community Woodland at "Sid's Piece"!
 Our official Opening Day was on Jan 20th 2008.
-Each year we will be planting seeds and trees with the local schoolchildren and coppice trees and hedging with volunteers from the village.
-Please contact Linda on 01359 250622 if you would like to get involved.
+For the first few years we planted tree seeds and saplings with the local schoolchildren.
+Now it is more established we will coppice an area each year with volunteers from the village.
+Please contact Mary Jane on 01359 259646 if you would like to get involved.

 What is a Community Woodland?